top of page

 Periodically Test Your MFA System

-Additionally, ensure the user experience remains smooth.
-If MFA becomes frustrating or overly complex, employees may try to circumvent it.
-Security should be strong but also convenient.
+Also, make sure the user experience stays smooth.
+If MFA is too frustrating or complicated, employees might try to avoid it.
+Security should be strong but also easy to use.

 Common MFA Roadblocks—and How to Solve Them

-Even though MFA is a powerful defense, some hurdles may arise during setup.
-Here’s how to handle the most frequent challenges:
+MFA is a strong defense, but you might face some challenges during setup.
+Here’s how to handle the most common ones:

 Employee Pushback

-Some staff may see MFA as inconvenient.
-Reinforce the importance of digital security and provide hands-on help during setup to ease the transition.
+Some staff may find MFA inconvenient.
+Remind them why digital security matters and offer hands-on help during setup to make the change easier.

 Compatibility Issues